jeffpk62/tone-analyzer/getting-started.md

 The {{site.data.keyword.toneanalyzershort}} service analyzes the tone of input content.
 This tutorial shows commands that analyze different sample content.
 The examples demonstrate both the general-purpose and the customer-engagement endpoints.
 {: shortdesc}

-The tutorial uses {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) API keys for authentication.
+The tutorial uses {{site.data.keyword.cloud}} Identity and Access Management (IAM) API keys for authentication.
 Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
 Authenticate by using the approach that is right for your service instance.
 For more information about the service's use of IAM authentication, see the [30 October 2018 service update](/docs/services/tone-analyzer/release-notes.html#October2018) in the release notes.
 {: important}

 The service continues to use Cloud Foundry service credentials in the Frankfurt location.
 This location will migrate to IAM authentication as soon as possible.